-COVID-19 is causing stress around the world and our kids are affected by it as much as anyone, particularly in the wake of school closures.
-Below are some tips to think about in helping your child feel safe in the world today.
+The COVID-19 pandemic is causing stress around the world and our kids are affected by it as much as anyone, particularly around social distancing and remote learning.
+Below are some tips to help your child feel safe and calm in the world today.

 Maintain structure and routine.